 Optional: Finish with a drizzle of sesame oil.
 You could even add sesame seeds.
 Serve hot!

-If you do not have ground beef on hand, you can always use another protein!
+Proteins: If you do not have ground beef on hand, you can always use another protein!
 Ground pork or ground sausage is full of flavor and very popular choices.
-If you want to cut the fat, ground turkey or ground chicken would also be a delicious alternative.
-You can even use shrimp in this bowl to make some shrimp egg roll in a bowl!
+If you want to cut the fat, ground turkey or chicken would also be a delicious alternative.
+You can even use shrimp in this bowl to make shrimp egg roll in a bowl!

-Rice is so common among Chinese food, so although this keto bowl is a meal in itself, if you want to stretch the recipe a bit while adding more fiber, you can always top your egg roll “filling” over a bed of steamed cauliflower rice.
+Cauliflower Rice: Rice is so common among Chinese food, so although this keto bowl is a meal in itself, if you want to stretch the recipe a bit while adding more fiber, you can always top your egg roll “filling” over a bed of steamed cauliflower rice.

-A small amount can be added for additional flavor.
+Rice Vinegar: A small amount can be added for additional flavor.